-Updated January 14, 2022–Mystery and intrigue surround the petite datil pepper, which is a key player in the distinctive food culture of St. Augustine on Florida’s historic coast.
+Updated December 26, 2023–Mystery and intrigue surround the petite datil pepper, which is a key player in the distinctive food culture of St. Augustine on Florida’s historic coast.
 Datil pepper, like Hatch chiles, is a super local food that gets its identity from the place it grows.
 Although neither Hatch, New Mexico, nor St. Augustine, Florida, are recognized as the Denomination of Origin of their respective peppers, both communities are bound to the mystique of their beloved plants.

 Before we tickle your fancy with the mysterious backstories of the datil pepper, let’s take a look at ‘what exactly is a datil pepper?’